 The Arizona-Sonora Desert Museum has an excellent collection of desert plant in direct use by wildlife.

-Native Seed Search, based in Tucson, features traditional food plants of Southwest in addition to pollinator plants.
+Native Seed Search, based in Tucson, features traditional food plants of the Southwest as well as pollinator plants.

 Happy gardening... for wildlife!